home I index I introductions I e-mail I about this site

 1. Lost in Time

 the churches of the Norfolk battle training area

-As keen as they are on protecting the buildings, the Ministry are not happy with websites like this one, for several reasons.
+As keen as they are on protecting the buildings, the Ministry are not entirely comfortable with too much publicity for them, for several reasons.

 home I index I latest I introductions I e-mail I about this site I glossary